-The Board of Directors has fixed the close of business on November 22, 2002, as the record date for determination of shareholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
-As of the Record Date, there were issued and outstanding 20,008,625 shares of Common Stock and 873,460 shares of Series A Preferred Stock.
+The Board of Directors has fixed the close of business on November 21, 2003, as the record date for determination of shareholders entitled to notice of and to vote at the Annual Meeting (the "Record Date").
+As of the Record Date, there were issued and outstanding 19,926,837 shares of Common Stock and 873,460 shares of Series A Preferred Stock.
 The holders of record of the shares of Common Stock on the Record Date entitled to be voted at the Annual Meeting are entitled to cast one vote per share on each matter submitted to a vote at the Annual Meeting.
-The holders of record of Series A Preferred Stock on the Record Date are entitled to cast that number of votes equal to the number of Sock each share of Series A Preferred Stock could be converted into, approximately 7.14 votes per share of Series A Preferred Stock or an aggregate of approximately 6,239,000 votes for all of the Series A Preferred Stock.
-The shares of Common Stock and Series A Preferred Stock on all matters to be presented at the Annual Meeting.
+The holders of record of Series A Preferred Stock on the Record Date are entitled to cast that number of votes equal to the number of shares of Common Stock each share of Series A Preferred Stock could be converted into, approximately 7.14 votes per share of Series A Preferred Stock or an aggregate of approximately 6,239,000 votes for all of the Series A Preferred Stock.
+The shares of Common Stock and Series A Preferred Stock vote together as a single class on all matters to be presented at the Annual Meeting.